+The "lone dweller" is not the one who has found physical seclusion but rather is the one who has abandoned craving.
 Experiences can be pleasing and agreeable.
 If you seek gratification through that contact, infatuation will entrap consciousness and craving will be your companion.
 From a meditative perspective, solitude is not concerned with how many people populate your residence.
 Solitude is a contemplation of the question: What companions are we housing within our minds?
-Solitude does not demand we make other people go away; rather, in solitude we consider what states we are entertaining within our own minds.
+Solitude does not demand that other people go away; rather, in solitude we consider what states we are entertaining within our own minds.
 Is craving the company we wish to keep?
 Physical solitude minimizes the complexities of social life.
 It is, however, only a first step.